Rob-24-ai/11-Labs/PLAN.md

 3. Utilize a configurable Vision Large Language Model (VLLM), such as OpenAI's GPT-4o or Anthropic's Claude Sonnet, to perform analysis or answer questions about the image based on a provided prompt.
 4. Return the textual analysis results via the API.

 This module is intended to function as a **Custom LLM provider for ElevenLabs Conversational AI**.
 Instead of using the webhook approach (where ElevenLabs' built-in LLM calls our API as a separate tool), we'll implement a Custom LLM server that handles both the conversation and image analysis in a unified system.
-This creates a more seamless architecture where a single AI system handles both the conversation flow and image understanding capabilities.
+This creates a more seamless architecture where a single AI system handles both the conversation flow and image understanding capabilities. **Crucially, this means our Flask backend acts *only* as the LLM provider endpoint called by ElevenLabs.
+The real-time voice input (Speech-to-Text) and voice output (Text-to-Speech) are handled directly between the frontend (using the ElevenLabs SDK) and the ElevenLabs Conversational AI service.
+Our backend does *not* process raw audio streams.**

 **Implementation Approach:** The final implementation will include a custom UI that handles both image uploads (file uploads and camera captures) and integrates with ElevenLabs Conversational AI agent for real-time live voice-to-voice interaction.
 We'll implement the **Custom LLM approach** rather than the webhook approach, allowing a single LLM to handle both conversation and image analysis.
 This provides full control over the user experience and creates a more cohesive system.
-Note that this specifically uses the Conversational AI agent capability with our custom LLM backend, not separate text-to-speech or speech-to-text services.
+Note that this specifically uses the Conversational AI agent capability **with our custom LLM backend**, not separate text-to-speech or speech-to-text services *implemented by us*.

 The plan below details the steps to build this standalone Image Reader Module API.